 This will depend on the type of pumpkin that you use!
 An average-sized butternut squash will produce approximately 2 cups, however a smaller pumpkin may only produce 1 cup.
 You may want to bake several small pumpkins at one time!

-How to choose a good pumpkin:
+How to choose a good pumpkin

 When trying to choose a good pumpkin at the supermarket, look for stems which are fresh and intact.
 The pumpkin should have an even colour without any dark spots or soft areas.
 It should smell earthy and inviting with a subtle pumpkin smell.